juaneortiz1/lab01Arep/README.md

 - **Improved User Experience**: With concurrent request handling, users experience less delay and better responsiveness when accessing the server.

 ## Author
-This project was developed by Juan Esteban Ortiz.
+This project was developed by Juan Esteban Ortiz https://github.com/juaneortiz1.